LearnTeachCode/intro-javascript-class/week-2/2-2-firebase-login-challenges.md

 Create an event listener for both buttons, so that every time the user clicks one of those buttons, a message should appear in the browser console that says either `"User clicked login button!"` or `"User clicked logout button!"`

-  > If you need a refresher, be sure to review [section 1.2.5: events and event listeners](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md#125-intro-to-events-and-event-listeners).
+  > If you need a refresher, be sure to review events and event listeners.

 Again, make sure you test your app to see that your code works correctly!

-## 6.2.2: Add Firebase Authentication functions
+## 2.2.2: Add Firebase Authentication functions

 Now that your web page is set up with the bare essentials to test out your simple login system, let's use the functions provided by the Firebase Authentication library to let users log in or log out with their GitHub account, and display their username on your web page!